educach/dsb-client/docs/descriptions.rst

         // The authentication failed.
     }

 A full list of available facets can be found `here <https://dsb-api.educa.ch/latest/doc/#api-Search-GetSearch>`_.
-A live-example of how these facets can be used can be found `here <biblio.educa.ch>`_.
+A live-example of how these facets can be used can be found `here <http://biblio.educa.ch>`_.

 Filtering results
 -----------------